 General

-• All new digital services and the data they collect and hold must be conformant1, and in some cases compliant2, with Ministry of Health published HISO standards, roadmaps and architecture guidelines and integrate with Ministry of Health mandated national digital services (such as the National Health Index).
+• All new digital services and the data they collect and hold must conform with our published HISO standards, roadmaps and architecture guidelines (external link), use standard digital resources such as SNOMED CT and the national terminology serviceand integrate with the mandated national digital services listed in the Digital Services Hub, such as the National Health Index (NHI).

 • Digital services and supporting infrastructure must be maintained and regularly upgraded to stay within agreed supplier support thresholds as a minimum.